 Hear Elvis's version on: Elvis Aron Presley

 Katherine Lee Bates wrote the words of "America The Beautiful" in 1893, having been inspired by the beauty of the nature that she witnessed when travelling to Colorado and visiting Pike's Peak.
 Her poem was published on July 4th, 1895, in a Boston church weekly, "The Congregationalist."
-The music used for the song was written in 1888 by Samuel Ward as "Materna" and was originally used for the hymn, "O Mother Dear, Jerusalem."
+The music used for the song was written in 1882 by Samuel Ward as "Materna" and was originally used for the hymn, "O Mother Dear, Jerusalem."
 A 1911 recording by the Peerless Quartet of "O Mother Dear, Jerusalem" was not released, but the following year, on 25 October 1912, Henry Burr and Frank Croxton recorded the hymn in New York for the Columbia Phonograph Company (matrix 38379); the recording was released in February 1913 as issue no. A1254.
 An instrumental version of the number using the title "America The Beautiful" was recorded by the Victor Band on 2 October 1919 (matrix B-23186) and released in January 1920 on Victor 18627.
-The first vocal recording with the now more familiar title seems to have been made by the Wellesley College Glee Club on 25 September 1914, and released on Columbia A-1659.
-Strangely, this version is listed with the name Hamilton as composer.
+The first vocal recording with the now more familiar title seems to have been made by the Wellesley College Glee Club on 25 September 1914, and released on Columbia A-1659, though this was performed to an alternative tune, composed by Clarence Grant Hamilton in 1906.
 Elvis's recording was issued as a B-side of the single "My Way" in 1977.